 Aside from court-recognized fact finding authority of legislatures, courts must conform their rulings to laws until such time as courts declare laws unconstitutional.
-No court has declared 18 U.S.C. § 1841 or the many similar state laws unconstitutional, despite dozens of challenges.
+No court has declared 18 U.S.C. § 1841 or the many similar state laws unconstitutional, despite dozens of challenges. ("unborn child' means a child in utero, and the term 'child in utero' or 'child, who is in utero' means a member of the species Homo Sapiens, at any stage of development, who is carried in the womb.")
 To do so would require the Court to positively affirm that human life does not begin until much later, which no legal authority has done, and for which no evidence exists.